Canon 300D vs Nikon D3100

 Body comparison: Canon 300D vs Nikon D3100

 The side-by-side display below illustrates the physical size and weight of the Canon 300D and the Nikon D3100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3100 is notably smaller (15 percent) than the Canon 300D.
 Moreover, the D3100 is markedly lighter (22 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the D3100 are weather-sealed.